techiediaries/techiediaries/_posts/2019/2019-01-14-dart-flutter-sqlite-database-tutorial-crud-sqflite.md

 ## Prerequisites

-Before, you can follow this tutorial, you will need to have a development environment setup for Flutter development.
+Before, you can follow this tutorial, you will need to have a development environment setup for flutter development.

-## Steps For Using SQLite in Flutter
+## Steps For Using SQLite in Dart's Flutter

 In nutshell, these are the steps required to use SQLite in your Flutter application.